 Children's behaviour is good as they learn to consider the consequences of their actions on others as well as for themselves.
 As staff know the children well, they manage behaviour consistently, ensuring that where appropriate, children understand that what they have done is unacceptable and that there are expected boundaries and codes to be acknowledged.
 Good manners and mutual respect are demonstrated throughout the sessions from both children and staff, giving children opportunities to develop a sense of responsibility.
-Older children show care and consideration for the younger children as, for example, one child is assisted by an older friend when attempting to use the vegetable peeler to strip some bark from the discarded branches, reminding her about being careful and showing her how to use it properly.
+Older children show care and consideration for the younger children as, for example, one child is assisted by an older friend when learning their spellings.
+They remind their younger friends to use equipment safely and demonstrate how to use it properly.
+Younger children listen intently as older children read them stories.

 A common-sense approach is adopted with regard to healthy eating as children have various choices throughout the week.
-Their snacks include toast, fresh fruit and occasionally some biscuits as they become aware that no food is 'bad' but that it would be sensible to eat some foods in moderation in order to keep healthy.
+Nutritious breakfasts including boiled eggs, toast, croissants and bacon sandwiches, enable children to get the most from the day ahead.
+Tea time menus include jacket potatoes served with chicken nuggets and sweet corn, beans on toast, fresh fruit and occasionally some biscuits as they become aware that no food is 'bad' but that it would be sensible to eat some foods in moderation in order to keep healthy.
 Fresh drinking water is available as some children understand the effect that exercise and exertion has on their bodies.
-As children contribute to the activities selected, they freely access outdoor spaces as, for example, they become 'nature detectives', discovering their treasures of beech nut cases, woodlice and spiders.
-They become absorbed in their activity as some children strip the bark from the branches lying on the ground and marvel at how the colours and textures change as they get down to the bare wood.
-Wide and descriptive vocabulary is used to describe the 'silky, smoothness' of the bare wood, having pared through the silver bark and then the green tinged inner layer.
+Children engage in a wide range of physical activities, both indoors and out.
+For example, they play volleyball, tennis and use the gymnastics apparatus in the school hall and play football and cricket on the school field.
+As children contribute to the activities selected, they freely access outdoor spaces as, for example, they become 'nature detectives', discovering the treasures of hazelnut cases and watching closely as a spider spins a web around a fly caught in its web before moving it into the eaves of the roof.
+Children look closely at butterflies and wild flowers and identify them using non-fiction books.
+They become absorbed in their activity as some children make sculptures and dens under the trees using twigs and grass.
+Children enthusiastically follow maps during a treasure hunt around the school grounds and prepare a flower bed before planting a variety of spring bulbs

-Children understand about keeping safe as they understand the boundaries of their behaviour, spaces they can access in the setting and use equipment and resources with care.
-They participate in fire drills regularly and ask permission to leave the room when necessary.
-They understand the importance of good personal hygiene as the routines followed are in line with school procedures for consistency.
+Children understand about keeping safe as they recognise the boundaries of their behaviour, spaces they can access in the setting and use equipment and resources with care.
+They participate in fire drills regularly and ask permission to access the first floor room when necessary.
+Children understand the importance of good personal hygiene as the routines followed are in line with school procedures for consistency.
 This approach results in children who are confident and self-assured in the setting.
-Their understanding of diversity and differences in society develops through celebrating various festivals and special events.
-They learn to value and respect the differing needs of others in society.
-Some activities are designed to gain some insight into how the children enjoy their time in the setting although these comments are not yet being used to full effect to inform the setting's self-evaluation.
+Children learn to value and respect the differing needs of others in society.
+Their understanding of diversity and differences in society develops through celebrating various festivals, looking at other cultures, cooking and tasting different foods from around the world and accessing equipment which reflects the diversity of society.